kunalkeshan/Bellania/README.md

     NEXT_PUBLIC_SANITY_DATASET=<sanity_dataset_name>
     ```

+4. Import Data

+    Use the Sanity CLI to import data.
+Suppose you have a shared `production.tar.gz` file (or contact code maintainers to get access to the latest production dataset).

+    Open your terminal and navigate to your project directory.

+    Run the following command, replacing ../production.tar.gz with the path to your tar file:

+    ```bash
+    sanity dataset import ../production.tar.gz production
+    ```

+    This command imports the specified tar file into the 'production' dataset.
+Reference: [https://www.sanity.io/docs/migrating-data](https://www.sanity.io/docs/migrating-data).

 ### Set Up Contact Form

 1. Obtain the Gmail email address and password that will be used to send contact form submissions.
+Your gmail passoword will need to be an app password, to obtain it follow these [steps mentioned by google to ge app passoword](https://support.google.com/accounts/answer/185833?hl=en).
 2. Update the `.env.local` file with the following variables:

     ```dotenv